alfiankan/teleterm/README.md

 ![Add Button](docs/teleterm-addbutton.png)

-then new button will appeared :
+a new button will appear :

 ![Show Buttons](docs/teleterm-buttons.png)

 ## Shortcut Button
-To run command using shortcut simply click the button telegram bot will find the exec command from database.
+To run a command using a shortcut just click the telegram button the bot will find the exec command from the database.

 ## Delete Button Shortcut
-To delete shortcut button simply send message using following format:
+To remove a shortcut simply send a message using the following format:
 ```bash
 /deletebutton <button_name>
 ```